The Laminated Brow Is Dead

 The eyebrow trends you’ll see everywhere in 2024

-If the ’90s have taught us anything, it’s that brow trends are fleeting, and as we head into 2024, experts predict that a handful of new shapes will reign supreme.
-Riley says that she isn’t a big fan of the laminated brow, but she has incorporated elements of the viral treatment into The Brow Lift, a service available at Nails & Brows Mayfair.
-While it does involve straightening the brow hairs to set them in place (followed by a tint and a tidy using tweezers) it’s far more subtle and makes brows appear full and feathery, rather than spiky.
-Then there’s the “cat curve brow,” says Baldesberger, which boasts an exaggerated arch and already has 108.5 million views on TikTok.
-Karen Betts, London-based brow expert and founder of HD Brows and K.B Pro Permanent Makeup Academy, tells R29 that the only trend she approves of is “French girl” brows: slightly messy and undone.
-If your brows are on the sparse side, Betts recommends semi-permanent makeup in the form of HD Brows, a microblading technique where each stroke follows the direction of your natural hair growth pattern to suit your features and face shape.

 A more natural and feathery aesthetic is to be expected in 2024, says Maya Regan, beauty trends researcher and writer at Stylus.
 “As we’ve seen with various new brow product launches this year, like serums targeting hair growth, a more natural and feathery aesthetic is taking shape for effortless styling,” says Regan.
 “Waxes and serum-infused gel formulas are packed with conditioning ingredients that nourish while achieving a desired level of volume, definition and versatile shaping.”
-Think The Ordinary Multi-Peptide Lash and Brow Serum, Lumify Eye Illuminations Nourishing Lash & Brow Serum, and Vegamour GRO Volumizing Brow Serum, all of which feature hair-strengthening peptides.
+Think The Ordinary Multi-Peptide Lash and Brow Serum, $35 and Vegamour GRO Volumizing Brow Serum, $64, all of which feature hair-strengthening peptides.
 If that’s too tame, there are “anti-perfectionist” brows, adds Regan, inspired by TikTok’s “villain makeup” (filled in and dramatically arched) and the resurgence of the indie sleaze aesthetic: bleached (whether faux or genuine) and thin in shape.
-Finally, if you aren’t interested in trends, but want to refresh your brows, Gushchina pinpoints “brow mapping,” a concept which uses your facial features (like the nose) to determine the best shape and structure.
+Finally, if you aren’t interested in trends, but want to refresh your brows, Gushchina pinpoints “brow mapping”, a concept which uses your facial features (like the nose) to determine the best shape and structure.

 AdvertisementADVERTISEMENT